ovh/docs/pages/cloud/dedicated/adding-secondary-dns-on-dedicated-server/guide.en-gb.md

 ---
-title: 'Creating a secondary DNS on a Dedicated Server'
+title: 'Adding a domain to secondary DNS on a Dedicated Server'
 slug: secondary-dns
 excerpt: 'This guide will show you how to create a secondary DNS and add it to your Dedicated Server'
 section: 'Network Management'